fvwmorg/fvwm/docs/DEVELOPERS.md

 Other branches in the repository will reflect on-going development from core fvwm-workers.
-As such, these branches are often in a state of flux, and likely to be rebased against other branches.  *NO* code should be based off topic branches, unless explictly agreed with other developers, who might need to collaborate.
+As such, these branches are often in a state of flux, and likely to be rebased against other branches.  *NO* code should be based off topic branches, unless explicitly agreed with other developers, who might need to collaborate.

 ### Submitting Pull-requests